mvolkmann/blog/src/smalltalk/41-morphic.md

 so it remains open if you click outside it.
 This enables dragging values onto it (such as color swatches) to change the values of instance variables.
-If you forget the morph to which a pinned menu belongs, click "show target halo" to open the halo of the morph.
+If you forget the `Morph` to which a pinned menu belongs, click "show target halo" to open the halo of the `Morph`.

 To change the value of an instance variable in the menu, such as `borderColor`, click it and use the provided editor to change its value.